Reading

 Reading Areas

-Our newly organised library and corridor space have established comfortable, accessible places for relaxing with a lovely book for all children.
+Our organised library and corridor space have established comfortable, accessible places for relaxing with a lovely book for all children.

 Our Love of Reading in our newly arranged Reading Lodge!